 7. The Crown and Sugarloaf, Fleet Street

-Nestled in a lamp-lit corner off Fleet Street, with the spire of St Brides dangling over it, there is something even more antedilluvian about the Crown and Sugarloaf than its other Sam Smith's peers.
-In fact, we can't help but feel it's a ghost pub — one that only we and our drinking companions can see.
-Whenever we've visited for a quick pint of Taddy lager and a packet of scratchings, we've been the only people in the place.
+Nestled in a lamp-lit corner off Fleet Street, with the spire of St Brides looming over it, there is something even more antediluvian about the Crown and Sugarloaf than its other Sam Smith's peers.
+In fact, we can't help but feel it's a ghost pub — one that only manifests itself when you seek it out.
+Certainly, whenever we've visited for a quick pint of Taddy lager and a packet of scratchings, we've been the first people in.
 Understated this pub may seem, yet the mosaic floor, veined marble counter top and gin palace mirrors, make it one of the most unspoilt pubs in central London.

 The Crown and Sugarloaf, 26 Bride Lane, EC4Y 8DT